pete-woods/www.pete-woods.com/content/post/spring-as-a-java-container-abstraction.md

 </dependencies>
 {{< /codeblock >}}

-All this does is exlude Tomcat from the web starter, and lets you add either Undertow or Jetty as an alternative Java web container.
+All this does is exclude Tomcat from the web starter, and lets you add either Undertow or Jetty as an alternative Java web container.